 - Ownership of building environment system priorities is spread across departments, requiring tailored analytics and standardized reporting on shared metrics.
 Different parts of the organization own different building systems initiatives.
 For example, IT is the most common owner of improving occupant productivity, HR is the most common owner of improving occupant morale or well-being, and environmental health and safety is the most common owner of improving occupant health and safety and reducing carbon footprint.
-To ensure insights are most useful, organizations would ideally tailor analytics and reporting to accommodate specific departments, while standardizing reporting on shared metrics and goals. - Organizations with more comprehensive building environment strategy remits are guided by higher-level business outcomes and value strategic partners with breadth and depth.
-We compared leaders whose organizations have more comprehensive building environment system priorities to those who have more limited priorities (e.g., those who connect building environment systems with everything from occupant health and experience to reducing their carbon footprint to reducing community impact vs. those who are mainly tracking efficiency).
-Results showed that those organizations with more comprehensive building environment strategy remits are more likely to be guided by higher-level business outcomes, such as improving occupant health, operational performance, and corporate value propositions, to attract talent.
-They also turn to partners for help with their many building environment initiatives and are more likely to value a partner with depth and breadth to assist them with meeting their goals.
-Specific areas of partner assistance include integrating IAQ infrastructure into their digital building systems, integrating analytics and reporting, enabling interoperability between building environment systems and building management systems, and staying on top of changing air quality standards and certifications (see Figure 13).
+To ensure insights are most useful, organizations would ideally tailor analytics and reporting to accommodate specific departments, while standardizing reporting on shared metrics and goals. - Organizations with broader building environment strategy remits are guided by higher-level business outcomes and value strategic partners with breadth and depth.
+We compared leaders whose organizations have broader building environment system priorities to those who have more limited priorities (e.g., those who connect building environment systems with everything from occupant health and experience to reducing their carbon footprint to reducing community impact vs. those who are mainly tracking efficiency).
+Results showed that those organizations with broader building environment strategy remits are more likely to be guided by higher-level business outcomes, such as improving occupant health, operational performance, and corporate value propositions, to attract talent.
+They also turn to partners for help with their many building environment initiatives and are more likely to value a partner with depth and breadth to assist them with meeting their goals (see Figure 13).
+Specific areas of partner assistance include integrating IAQ infrastructure into their digital building systems. integrating analytics and reporting, enabling interoperability between building environment systems and building management systems, and staying on top of changing air quality standards and certifications.

-Characteristics Of Organizations With More Comprehensive Building Environment System Strategies
+Characteristics Of Organizations With Broader Building Environment System Strategies

-- More comprehensive strategy (At least 7 initiatives of focus) - Less comprehensive strategy (0 to 5 initiatives of focus)
+At least 7 initiatives of focus 0 to 5 initiatives of focus